reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

    ![](./media2/lab09img2updated.png)

 ### Task 2: Connect Docker to the container registry

+In this task, you will be connecting your Docker to Container Registry.

 1. From the resources tab of your resource group, open your container registry, click **acraz220training<inject key="DeploymentID" enableCopy="false" />**.